 - MVC-PrEP (NCT01749566), a Phase I study that evaluated maraviroc concentrations and immune cells in the blood and genital tracts of participants before, during, and after they received maraviroc.11

 - MARAVIPREX (NCT01719627), a Phase I study that used rectal mucosa samples from men without HIV to see whether a single of maraviroc could help prevent HIV infection in a laboratory setting.12

 - A Phase IV study that evaluated the effect of a single dose of maraviroc using samples of rectal and vaginal tissue from healthy adults without HIV.13

 Other forms of maraviroc have been studied in Phase I trials.4,5,9 These include a maraviroc-only IVR, an IVR that contains maraviroc and the investigational drug dapivirine, an IVR that contains maraviroc and the HIV medicine emtricitabine/tenofovir disoproxil fumarate (brand name: Truvada), and a maraviroc gel that can be administered rectally or vaginally.4,5,9,14

 What side effects might maraviroc cause?

-In the entire group of at-risk MSM, side effects that were of moderate severity or greater and that occurred in more than 5% of participants included lower-than-normal blood levels of the electrolyte phosphate (hypophosphatemia) and upper respiratory tract infection.
-Side effects that were related to the gastrointestinal system or to the kidneys included diarrhea, nausea, vomiting, unintentional weight loss, and increased creatinine.
-All of these side effects were moderate in severity.15
+Side effects that were observed during this study included lower-than-normal blood levels of the electrolyte phosphate (hypophosphatemia), upper respiratory tract infection, headache, and urinary tract infections.
+Side effects that were related to thesystem or to the included diarrhea, nausea, vomiting, unintentional weight loss, and increased creatinine levels.15,17

 Additional information on side effects known to be associated with maraviroc can be found in the FDA-approved Selzentry Full Prescribing Information.3